-I can see this trend taking off – my nieces loved being tasked with researching the destinations on our European holiday to identify what they wanted to do where.
+I can see this trend taking off – my nieces loved being tasked with researching the destinations on our recent holiday to identify what they wanted to do where.

 If their input can be accommodated in a personalised family travel itinerary, everyone wins.
-They tend to unearth some pretty cool activities the average adult wouldn’t suspect of being interesting; so be sure to research your entire audience well, not just their parents.
+They tend to unearth some pretty cool activities the average adult wouldn’t suspect of being interesting; so be sure to research for your entire audience, not just their parents.
 As a destination expert, you’re privy to more info on local events, making your content essential to time-strapped travellers.